-This legislation would replace the new 30-hour per week full-time or full-time equivalent (FTE) employee definition in the Patient Protection and Affordable Care Act (PPACA) with a 40-hour per week definition.
-PPACA defines full-time employee for the purpose of the employer mandate as an employee who works an average of 30-hours per week (130-hours per month).
-The employer mandate is a requirement that businesses with 100 or more full-time or FTE employees offer qualified, “affordable” health insurance to 70 percent of full-time employees or pay costly penalties beginning in 2015.
-In 2016, businesses with 50 or more full-time or FTE employees must offer qualified, “affordable” health insurance to full-time employees and their dependents or pay costly penalties.
+The employer mandate is a requirement that businesses with 100 or more full-time or full-time equivalent (FTE) employees offer qualified, “affordable” health insurance to 70 percent of full-time employees or pay costly penalties beginning in 2015.
+In 2016, businesses with 50 or more full-time or FTE employees must offer qualified, “affordable” health insurance to 95 percent of full-time employees and their dependents or pay costly penalties.

 Fix the Definition of Full-Time Employee